-- Details view the person's details. - Status view the status of the person.
-See section 4.4.1, Setting the person's status for details. - Account view the person's directory account details.
+- Details view the person's details. - Account view the person's directory account details.

 Note: In MyID Desktop, the Account tab appears only if the Enable ADS Fields configuration option is set.
 This option does not affect the MyID Operator Client - the Account tab is always available.